Sections 195.1, 195.2, 195.8, 195.11 and 195.15 are amended to read as follows:

 (2) the business or occupation engaged in for the three years immediately preceding the date of the filing of this statement, setting forth the place or places where such business or occupation was engaged in and the name or names of employers, if any;

-(3) that he/she has not been convicted of a felony involving fraud, bribery, perjury or theft or any other misdemeanors or offenses indicated in §69-o(2) of this article;
+(3) that he/she has not been convicted of a felony involving fraud, bribery, perjury or theft or any other misdemeanors or offenses indicated in [§] section 69-o(2) of [this article] the General Business Law;

 (4) such further information as the Department of State may by rule require to show the good character, competency and integrity of the person executing the statement.